RcppCore/rcpp-gallery/_posts/2013-01-19-accessing-xts-api.md

 layout: post
 src: 2013-01-19-accessing-xts-api.cpp
 ---
-Jeff Ryan's [xts](https://r-forge.r-project.org/projects/xts/) package is an immensely powerful tool that is widely used for timeseries work with R.  Recently, the question about how to use it from Rcpp came up [on StackOverflow](http://stackoverflow.com/questions/14274055/how-to-use-c-api-of-xts-package-in-rcpp) and in [a thread on the rcpp-devel list](http://thread.gmane.org/gmane.comp.lang.r.rcpp/4697).
+The [xts](https://r-forge.r-project.org/projects/xts/) package by Jeff Ryan and Josh Ulrich is an immensely powerful tool that is widely used for timeseries work with R.  Recently, the question about how to use it from Rcpp came up [on StackOverflow](http://stackoverflow.com/questions/14274055/how-to-use-c-api-of-xts-package-in-rcpp) and in [a thread on the rcpp-devel list](http://thread.gmane.org/gmane.comp.lang.r.rcpp/4697).